danilobml/inventory-manager/README.md

 (If you have Docker installed, if not refer to: https://docs.docker.com/desktop)
 - Clone repository: git clone https://github.com/danilobml/inventory-manager.git
 - Run in your prompt, at the project root folder, the command: docker-compose up -d
+- Register and Login an user (at the respective routes described below)
+- Copy the token that comes in the response body of either and paste it in any new requests to the other routes, adding the header "Authorization": "Bearer [token]"

 ## Paths:
 ### Auth: